-I can’t wait to see Marques’ face when someone asks him “How did you get 3,500,000 subscribers so quickly?”
+I can’t wait to see Marques’ face when someone asks him “How did you get 4.8 Million subscribers so quickly?”

 I’ve done the “passion” thing before, and I’ve done the “let’s just grab some money” thing before.
 They both work if you’re willing to put in a lot of effort:

 When I started NevBlog I didn’t realize it would lead to other stuff.
 It’s just that blogger.com was an easy way to keep track of monthly finances in chronological order.
-Even in the darkest, backest, dustiest corner of my mind ever think NevBlog would make a cent.
-I updated that blog for YEARS just because I wanted to track stuff, stay accountable, and remember what the hell I did the prior month.
+I never in a million years though NevBlog would make a cent.
+I updated that blog for YEARS just because I wanted to track my finances, stay accountable, and remember what the hell I did the prior month.

 STRAIGHT UP CA$$$SH:

-A business I started in high school and made money all through college for me was HouseOfRave.com.
-I drop shipped rave gear.
+A business I started in high school and made money all through college for me was HouseOfRave.com (I sold the business in 2011 so I no longer own it).
+I drop-shipped rave gear.
 I didn’t give a CRAP about raves, I’ve still never been to one till this day, However I was totally in love with eCommerce and being able to sell stuff online.
 HouseOfRave was started out of pure curiosity to see if I could start an eCommerce business.

 It quickly started making money, however it never gave me as much joy as other hobby projects.
 I kept it around to make money.